SGM HERBERT A. FRIEDMAN (Ret.)

 Some of the long text on the back is:

 Once there was a peaceful time in Korea.
 The children ran and played in the villages where apricot flowers bloomed.
 Men gathered together smoking a long bamboo pipe and talked long hours telling old stories.
 Women busily shopped.
 Young men got married and had a happy life.

 But one day the Communists started a terrible and miserable war.
 Peaceful villages were destroyed and people now live in fear.
 Not too long from now all the villages will be peaceful again when the United Nations brings back peace.

-Once again Korea will be tranquil and in the villages we will hear the joyful voices of children.
+Once again Korea will be tranquil and, in the villages, we will hear the joyful voices of children.
 There will be an independent Korea with a free spirit.
-Faithfully cooperate with the United Nations in order to bring this peace to Korea.
+Faithfully cooperate with the United Nations to bring this peace to Korea.